 - Most vantage points have restrictions on things such as alcohol, pets and items that may obstruct others’ views.
 Be sure to check what’s allowed at your chosen spot before leaving home.

-- If you’re claiming your vantage point early, be sure to shield yourself from the hot summer sun.
+- If you’re claiming your vantage spot early, be sure to shield yourself from the hot summer sun.
 Items such as sunscreen, hats and long-sleeve shirts are easy to transport and provide good coverage.

 - If you can, leave a little later after the fireworks end to avoid the congestion as everyone heads home.
 While you might get home later, you’ll likely have an easier journey.